latishab/multiagent/README.md

 ### Conversation Rounds

-The game features three distinct conversation rounds with each NPC:
+The game features two distinct conversation rounds with each NPC:

 #### Round 1: Introduction
+- NPCs greet the player briefly in their personal tone
-- NPCs introduce themselves
+- Introduce themselves with name, background, and profession
-- Explain their role in city reconstruction
-- Brief mention of available options
+- State the reconstruction field they are responsible for
+- Name the two technical solutions they hold
+- Speak 1–2 sentences per response, then wait for the player to reply

-#### Round 2: Options Exploration
+#### Round 2: Options Discussion
-- Detailed explanation of each option
-- Discussion of pros and cons
-- Economic vs. environmental trade-offs

-#### Round 3: Advocacy
-- NPCs take a stance (pro/anti sustainable)
+- NPCs begin by briefly recapping the two available options
+- Clearly state which option they support and why they support it
-- Present arguments for their preferred option
+- Explain the advantages of their preferred option and the disadvantages of the alternative
-- Engage in deeper discussion about choices

-Use the round selector in the chat interface to switch between different conversation phases.
+- Communicate using multiple short turns (1–2 sentences per response)
+- Emphasize the trade-offs between sustainable and unsustainable options
+- After all 6 NPCs have spoken, the conversation is complete

+The rounds progress automatically as you speak with all NPCs.
+You cannot manually select rounds - the system manages the flow automatically.

 ## Development